Sidra-Tul-Muntaha-Ghouri/Email_ecxtraction/README.md

 5. Enjoy the efficiency and convenience of email extraction with Email_extraction!

-   Or you can read my medium article for step by step instructions from [here](https://sidratulmuntahaghouri.medium.com/get-your-emails-in-excel-b33f4e8b28cc)
+   Or you can read my medium article for step-by-step instructions from [here](https://sidratulmuntahaghouri.medium.com/get-your-emails-in-excel-b33f4e8b28cc)

 ## Future Work